actionjack/so-you-want-to-onboard-a-devops-engineer/README.md

 > > [Ben Goldacre](http://www.badscience.net/), [Bad Pharma](https://www.amazon.co.uk/dp/0865478007?tag=contindelive-20), p. xi

 * With the above in mind nobody should be able to do something catastrophic to an environment unless they are determined on doing so i.e.
-  * Create safety harnesses using build or scripting tools like the following list to do the most common tasks safety without the worry of screwing up:
+  * Make the right thing the easy thing to do by creating safety harnesses using build or scripting tools like the following list to do the most common tasks safety without the worry of screwing up:
     * [Make](https://www.gnu.org/software/make/)
     * [Gradle](https://gradle.org/)
     * [Rake](https://ruby.github.io/rake/)